top of page

 The Ad Problem Most Agencies Won't Tell You About

-Running ads for medical spas is hard.
+Running ads for hormones is hard.
 Like, genuinely difficult.
 Google has strict rules about what you can and can't say in medical and aesthetic ads.
 Facebook's even worse.
 They'll reject your ads for reasons that make no sense, then approve the exact same ad three days later.

 Most agencies don't want to deal with it.
 They'll take your money and run basic awareness campaigns that get impressions but no bookings.
 Or they'll run ads that violate Google's policies and get your account suspended.